 The Breastfeeding Network – independent support and information for breastfeeding women and others.

-Worcestershire Healthy Minds – support for over 16s who are experiencing problems such as stress, anxiety, low mood and depression.
+Herefordshire and Worcestershire Healthy Minds – support for over 16s who are experiencing problems such as stress, anxiety, low mood and depression.

 Samaritans – Support 24/7 365 days a year, whatever you’re going through.
 Freephone 116 123.